10 Amazing Places You Must Visit in Germany before You Die

 Being one of Europe’s best country’s to start a family, Germany is a dreamland for many.
 Place where work ethic and enthusiasm are highly rewarded and where having a comfortable and enjoyable life is such a normal thing.

 But Germany is not just about hard work and discipline.

-It is a country with rich history, astonishing culture and natural beauty rarely seen anywhere else in the Old Continent.
-Throughout the country, you will have a chance to discover its lovely old cathedrals and grand palaces, picturesque villages, charming cities and small towns, each unique in its own way and ready to tell you their story.
+It is a country with a rich history, astonishing culture, and natural beauty rarely seen anywhere else in the Old Continent.
+Throughout the country, you will have a chance to discover its lovely old cathedrals and grand palaces, picturesque villages, charming cities, and small towns, each unique in its own way and ready to tell you their story.

 So here it is.